XueZeyue/Awesome-Visual-Generation-Alignment-Survey/README.md

 # Awesome-Visual-Generation-Alignment-Survey
-The collection of awesome papers on the aligement of visual generation models (including AR and diffusion models)
+The collection of awesome papers on the alignment of visual generation models (including AR and diffusion models)

 We also use this [repo](https://github.com/xie-lab-ml/awesome-alignment-of-diffusion-models) as a reference.